 What is this about?

-This is a proposed amendment to the Southern Tasmania Regional Land Use Strategy (STRLUS).
-An update to the STRLUS Urban Growth Boundary (UGB) has been proposed to provide more land for residential development.
+This is an amendment to the Southern Tasmania Regional Land Use Strategy (STRLUS).
+The amendment provides more land for residential development.

 Who is involved?

-As required under section 5A of the Land Use Planning and Approvals Act 1993 (LUPAA), the Minister is seeking comment on the proposed changes from:
+As required under section 5A of the Land Use Planning and Approvals Act 1993 (LUPAA), the Minister sought comment on the proposed changes from:

 • relevant State Agencies and Authorities